rivasdam/aws-devops-workshop/README.md

 In this AppSpec configuration, along with the Task Definition we are giving the information of the container name we are updating and the container port as well.

-This is a quite simple file, you can explore more cool features like the AppSpec hooks in order to execute functions during the different stages of the new deployment to achieve more advanced objectives, for example: stop certain tasks from executing before the deployment, perform validations before shifting traffic to new task, perform validations after deployment, etc.
+This is a quite simple file, you can explore cooler features like the AppSpec hooks in order to execute functions during the different stages of the new deployment to achieve more advanced objectives, for example: stop certain tasks from executing before the deployment, perform validations before shifting traffic to new task, perform validations after deployment, etc.

 For more information about AppSpec hooks you can check the [documentation](https://docs.aws.amazon.com/codedeploy/latest/userguide/reference-appspec-file-structure-hooks.html).